-Macedonia is a country which is suffering through a bit of an identity crisis – especially in its most populated towns such as Skopje.
+Macedonia is a country that is suffering through a bit of an identity crisis – especially in its most populated towns, such as Skopje.
 However, hidden in its small towns are the country’s treasures.

-The national parks and glistening alpine lakes; the premiere culinary experiences and charming architecture – somehow, these features of Macedonia and more have gone unexplored in a majority of the country.
+The national park, glistening alpine lakes, the premier culinary experiences, and charming architecture – somehow, these features of Macedonia and more have gone unexplored in most of the country.
 But no more!
-Now, you won’t have to miss this side of Macedonia; the real Macedonia.
+Now, you won’t have to miss this side of Macedonia, the real Macedonia.